adamse/stump-optimal-beta-vs-ghc/readme.md

 turning on optimisations in GHC (`-O2`) made the un-optimal behaviour go away.

 `Example2.hs` -- an updated example that may exhibit un-optimal behaviour.
-There are 2 things changes compared to the first example:
+There are 2 changes compared to the first example:

 1. Uses a longer list
 2. Summing the list instead of filtering for even